Five Days from Home: Production

 In November 1977 Peppard announced he wanted to direct and star in The Long Escape.
 "Directing is something I've wanted to do a long time," he said.

 Peppard later said he decided to direct because "I couldn't hire anyone else as cheaply" and says the experience "somehow cleared my head of all the negative feelings I had towards acting."

 Peppard made the film with much of his own money.
 He later stated that it cost $1 million to produce.
 "I'm quite proud of it," he said in 1979.
 "I sold many assets to help make it but I don't mind.
 It was the best time of my life.
 Maybe it would have been a better film with a better script - I don't know - but I just didn't have any money to spare."
 He later said he disliked acting and directing at the same time.

 Peppard said he wrote most of the script but did not take credit.
 "That would be too much of an ego trip."

 His then wife Sherry Boucher played a small role and Bocher's sister Savannah was cast as Peppard's love interest.

 In December 1977 the film was sold to Universal, by which time Peppard and Boucher were separated.
 This was attributed to the stress of making the movie.

 Peppard said he sold the film for $1,250,000, thus allowing him to repay his investors within nine months of the sale.
+It was a more artistic effort than most of his appearances in the 1970s.

 Release

-The film received a regional release on April 21, 1978 opening in eight cities in Arizona, Louisiana and Mississippi before expanding into Southern and Central states before opening in Los Angeles on March 9, 1979.
+The film received a regional release on April 21, 1978, opening in eight cities in Arizona, Louisiana and Mississippi before expanding into Southern and Central states before opening in Los Angeles on March 9, 1979.